danbz/aesthetic-programming/source/10-MachineLearning/Readme.md

 [^issues]: For instance, the generalization here leads to inherent bias such as the privileging of white people in facial recognition technologies.
 See Buolamwini (2019) and Benjamin (2019).

 [^tensor]: ml5 builts on top of tensorflow.js, another free and open source machine learning library developed by engineers and researchers of Google.
 See https://www.tensorflow.org/.

+[^predict]: In asking this question, we make reference to Adrian Mackenzie's essay "", referred to in the previous chapter.

 [^john]: John, Berger. *Ways of Seeing*.
 London: Penguin, 1972.
 Print